Uni-Fusion: Universal Continuous Mapping: Universal Continuous Mapping

 \subsection{Surface Mapping}

-Because the input point cloud $\V X$ is on zero-level of the surface, it is not adequate to recover a 3D field of scene, $f_{SDF}:\mathbb R^3 \rightarrow \mathbb R$.
-Thus, we explopit the idea of Gaussian Process Implicit Surfaces (GPIS)~\cite{martens2016geometric,lee2019online,wu2021faithful,ivan2022online} to feed derivatives to kernel or to additionally sample non zero-level points.
-Both, derivative-based and sample-based GPISs use normal information.
-Thus, we first pre-process $\V X$ to obtain normals $\V S$.
+Because the input point cloud $\V X$ is located on zero-level surface, it is not adequate to recover a 3D field of scene, $f_{SDF}:\mathbb R^3 \rightarrow \mathbb R$.
+Therefore, we use the concept of Gaussian Process Implicit Surfaces (GPIS)~\cite{martens2016geometric,lee2019online,wu2021faithful,ivan2022online} to incorporate derivatives into kernel or to sample additional non-zero level points.
+Both derivative-based and sample-based GPISs approaches utilize normal information.
+Hence, we first preprocess $\V X$ to obtain normals $\V S$.